-21.2 Matchday Injury Treatment Resources
+22.2 Matchday Injury Treatment Resources

-- (A) The Host Club must ensure at least one appropriately qualified person, as per Section 16 of the Policy Handbook, is present for the duration of each Match. - (B) If the Host Club does not have a qualified person available for a Match, the visiting Club may provide a qualified person. - (C) If neither Club has a qualified person available at the scheduled commencement of the Match: - (i) a delayed start of up to twenty (20) minutes may be applied to allow the Clubs time to source an appropriate person; and - (ii) if there are additional Matches following, the Match should be shortened appropriately to not delay the commencement of those subsequent Matches. - (D) If a qualified person, as per the requirements of the Policy Handbook, is unable to be sourced by either Club: - (i) the Match must not proceed; - (ii) the Clubs are to discuss options for rescheduling the Match; and - (iii) the Host Club is to refer the matter to the CMC, within twenty-four (24) of the scheduled start time of the Match and include any details of any agreed rescheduled Match date and venue. - (E) Where a referral is received in accordance with Rule 21.2(D), the CMC may, in its absolute discretion, determine: - (i) that the Match is to be rescheduled by agreement between the Clubs as to the date and venue; or - (ii) that the visiting Club may be awarded a forfeit in its favour with the score determined in accordance with Rule 16.5.3 and Table 30; and - (iii) that an amount of up to two hundred (200) dollars is payable by the Host Club to the visiting Club for expenses incurred in the visiting Club's Team attending the venue. - (F) If a Match proceeds without a qualified injury management person present, the Host Club will forfeit the Match and may be subject to a maximum fine of five hundred (500) dollars at the discretion of the CMC.
+(A) The Host Club must ensure at least one appropriately qualified person, as per Section 16 of the Policy Handbook, is present for the duration of each Match.

-(G) Where a qualified injury management person determines that an injured Player should not continue playing in a Match, the Player must not be allowed to return to the field.
+- (B) If the Host Club does not have a qualified person available for a Match, the visiting Club may provide a qualified person. - (C) If neither Club has a qualified person available at the scheduled commencement of the Match: - (i) a delayed start of up to twenty (20) minutes may be applied to allow the Clubs time to source an appropriate person; and - (ii) if there are additional Matches following, the Match should be shortened appropriately to not delay the commencement of those subsequent Matches. - (D) If a qualified person, as per the requirements of the Policy Handbook, is unable to be sourced by either Club: - (i) the Match must not proceed; - (ii) the Clubs are to discuss options for rescheduling the Match; and - (iii) the Host Club is to refer the matter to the CMC, within twenty-four (24) of the scheduled start time of the Match and include any details of any agreed rescheduled Match date and venue. - (E) Where a referral is received in accordance with Rule 22.2(D), the CMC may, in its absolute discretion, determine: - (i) that the Match is to be rescheduled by agreement between the Clubs as to the date and venue; or - (ii) that the visiting Club may be awarded a forfeit in its favour with the score determined in accordance with Rule 17.5.3 and Table 30; and - (iii) that an amount of up to two hundred (200) dollars is payable by the Host Club to the visiting Club for expenses incurred in the visiting Club's Team attending the venue. - (F) If a Match proceeds without a qualified injury management person present, the Host Club will forfeit the Match and may be subject to a maximum fine of five hundred (500) dollars at the discretion of the CMC. - (G) Where a qualified injury management person determines that an injured Player should not continue playing in a Match, the Player must not be allowed to return to the field.

-21.3 First Aid Equipment & Ambulance Access
+22.3 First Aid Equipment & Ambulance Access

-- (A) The Host Club must ensure there is: - (i) a "scoop" or similar stretcher in good condition must be located in a quickly accessible location for the duration of each Match; - (ii) an accessible and adequately stocked first aid kit; and - (iii) proper ambulance access to the field of play, if necessary.
+- (A) The Host Club must ensure there is: - (i) a "scoop" or similar stretcher in good condition must be located in a quickly accessible location for the duration of each Match; - (ii) an accessible and adequately stocked first aid kit; and - (iii) proper ambulance access to the field of play, if necessary. - (iv) An ERC (Age Group: 13 Years & Older) or First Aid Officer (Age Group: 12 Years & Under) must be available at all matches

-21.4 Concussion
+22.4 Concussion